mrismanaziz/Reforestation/README.md

-## Why do trees seem suspicious on sunny days?
-Dunno, they're just a bit shady.
+## Two parrots are sitting on a perch.
+One turns to the other and asks, "do you smell fish?"